 speaker

 Chief Executive Officer

-Yeah, well, I mean, I think everybody's heard about all the new entrants coming into Florida, right?
-As you mentioned, in other areas, we're not seeing that level of new entrants coming into, you know, the other 15 states that we do business.
-California, like you said, is another exception.
-Where Medicare is more leading state, so there's more opportunity there as we grow our EMS book.
-I would say the remaining states are pretty stable.
-Again, with the existing agent distribution that we have there, they know us well, Narragansett Bay, Cepha Insurance.
-Florida seems always to be, you know, where there's new entrants coming in and then there's a pause.
-But we have seen new entrants come in in the last year.
+Yeah, well, I mean, I think everybody's heard about all the new entrants coming into Florida, right, as you mentioned.
+In other areas, we're not seeing that level of new entrants coming into, you know, the other 15 states that we do business.
+California, like you said, is another exception where Medicare's are more leaving the state, so there's more opportunity there as we grow our E&S book.
+I would say the remaining states are pretty stable, again, with the existing agent distribution that we have there.
+They know us well, Narragansett Bay, Sephora Insurance.
+Florida seems always to be where there's new entrants coming in and then there's a pause, but we have seen new entrants come in in the last year.

 speaker

-The kind of related to, could you talk a little bit about admitted versus not admitted in some of these states as well?
-Clearly, you see a little bit in Florida where not admitted is there and a lot more in California.
-I think you're, I think to correct you, you're only not admitted in California.
-Yeah.
+Kind of related to, could you talk a little bit about admitted versus not admitted in some of these states as well?
+Clearly, we've seen at least a little bit in Florida where not admitted is there and a lot more in California.
+I think you're I think to correct you, you're only not admitted in California.
 Can you talk about how that's swinging back and forth?

+speaker